How to Treat Diabetic Neuropathy

 Arranged in order from the most potent anticholinergic effects, the most common medications are amitriptyline, imipramine, nortriptyline, and desipramine.
 This is good to know because if you have side effects on one tricyclic, you can try another.

 They are usually given at night starting low and building to a therapeutic dose.
-There is some research that serotonin reuptake inhibitors (SSRIs) may benefit those with diabetic neuropathy.
-There is research on the efficacy of using fluoxetine.

 Non-steroidal anti-inflammatory drugs (NSAIDs) have been shown to be effective in controlling neuropathy in a number of studies.
 Ibuprofen and sulindac have been studied and have demonstrated their effectiveness in controlling pain.